mirror/boost/boost/libs/parameter/doc/reference.rst

 __ ../../../../boost/parameter/binding.hpp

-A metafunction that, given an :concept:`ArgumentTuple`, returns the reference type of the parameter identified by ``Keyword``.
+A metafunction that, given an |ArgumentPack|_, returns the reference type of the parameter identified by ``Keyword``.
 If no such parameter has been specified, returns ``Default``.